big mussel

 090°34.53 W

-The hands-on work begins some time in the afternoon when the deep-sea submersible Alvin is brought back on deck.
-We have to get our samples off the sub and into cold seawater quickly – these animals have been pulled up from the cool 4 °C of the ocean floor, and will perish in the heat on deck.
-I am always excited when I look into the collection boxes and see that the Alvin has brought back Bathymodiolus, the chemosynthetic mussels that inhabit cold seeps in this area.
+The hands-on work begins in the afternoon when the deep submergence vehicle (DSV) Alvin is brought back on deck.
+We have to get our samples off the sub and into cold seawater quickly.
+These animals have been pulled up from the cool 4° C of the ocean floor, and will perish in the heat on deck.
+I am always excited when I look into the collection boxes and see that the DSV Alvin has brought back Bathymodiolus, the chemosynthetic mussels that inhabit cold seeps in this area.
 In fact, Bathymodiolus can be found at vents and seeps worldwide, which makes this a great system for studying biogeography.

 So why is a microbiologist interested in mussels?
 The answer lies in the secret weapon of the mussels: they host symbiotic bacteria in their gills.
-Shallow water mussels typically filter-feeders but the deep sea Bathymodiolus mussels use their symbiotic bacteria as their own in-house food source, and this may be the key to their worldwide success in chemosynthetic environments.
-The bacteria can use energy sources that animals can’t; sulfide and methane, compounds found in abundance at vents and seeps.
+Shallow-water mussels are typically filter-feeders, but the deep-sea Bathymodiolus mussels use their symbiotic bacteria as their own in-house food source.
+This may be the key to their worldwide success in chemosynthetic environments.
+The bacteria can use energy sources that animals can’t: sulfide and methane, compounds found in abundance at vents and seeps.
 They use the chemical energy stored in these compounds to make organic matter from carbon dioxide, in much the same way that plants make food from sunlight.
-The symbiotic bacteria provide food for the host in the form of organic matter, and the mussel in turn provides the bacteria with ideal living conditions.
+The symbiotic bacteria provide food for the host in the form of organic matter, and the mussel, in turn, provides the bacteria with ideal living conditions.

 map

-Despite the close geographical distance between Bathymodioulus heckerae, B. childressi, and B.brooksi in the Gulf of Mexico, the symbionts in B. heckerae are much more closely related to the symbionts in a species of mussel off the western coast of Africa.
+Despite the close geographical distance between Bathymodiolus heckerae, B. childressi, and B. brooksi in the Gulf of Mexico, the symbionts in B. heckerae are much more closely related to the symbionts in a species of mussel off the western coast of Africa.
 Scientists are still trying to understand how and why these symbionts on opposite sides of the Atlantic are so closely related.
 Click image for larger view and image credit.

 beer cans

 The image shows the two types of symbionts found in Bathymodiolus brooksi.
-The large circle is a methane oxidizing bacterium.
-The smaller circles are sulfide-oxiding bacteria.
+The large circle is a methane oxidizing bacterium; the smaller circles are sulfide-oxidizing bacteria.
 Click image for larger view and image credit.

 (top)